Variational Inference and Sparsity in High-Dimensional Deep Gaussian Mixture Models: Bayesian Deep Mixture of Factor Analyzers

 \subsection{Prior distributions}

 For our priors on component mean parameters at each layer, we use heavy-tailed Cauchy priors, and for standard deviations, half-Cauchy priors.
 These thick-tailed priors tend to be dominated by likelihood information in the event of any conflict with the data.
 For component factor loading matrices, we use sparsity-inducing horseshoe priors.
-Sparse structure in factor loading matrices is motivated by the common situation where dependence can be explained through latent factors where each one influences only a small subset of components.
+Sparse structure in factor loading matrices is motivated by the common situation where dependence can be explained through latent factors, where each one influences only a small subset of components.
+If the dependence structure is complex, it may be helpful to consider non-sparse factor loadings at the first layer, with higher levels of shrinkage in the prior at deeper layers where an elaborate modelling of dependence structure for the latent variables may be difficult to sustain.

+\cite{Malsiner-Walli+fg2017} consider a Bayesian approach to the mixture of mixtures model, which is a kind of DGMM, and give an interesting discussion of prior choice in that context.
+They observe that in the mixture of mixtures, the mixture at the higher level groups together the lower level clusters to accommodate non-Gaussianity, and their prior choices are constructed with this in mind.
+Unfortunately, the intuition behind their priors does not hold for the model considered here, since the network architecture of \cite{viroli2019deep} does not possess the nested structure of the mixture of mixtures, which is crucial to the prior construction in \cite{Malsiner-Walli+fg2017}.

 A precise description of the priors will be given now.
 Denote the the complete vector of parameters by $\vartheta = (\mu^\top,B^\top,z^\top,p^\top,\delta^\top,\gamma^\top)^\top.$ First, we assume independence between $\mu$, $B$, $z$, $\delta$ and $p$ in their prior distribution.
 For the marginal prior distribution for $\mu$, we furthermore assume independence between all components, and the marginal prior density for $\mu_{kj}^{(l)}$ is assumed to be a Cauchy density, $\CD(0,G^{(l)})$, where $G^{(l)}$ is a known hyperparameter possibly depending on $l$, $l=1,\dots, L$.
 This Cauchy prior can be represented hierarchically as a mixture of a univariate Gaussian and inverse gamma distribution, i.e.

 and we write

 We augment the model to include the parameters $g$ in this hierarchical representation.

 For the prior on $B$, we assume elements are independently distributed {\it a priori} with a horseshoe prior~\citep{CarPol2010},